anilkunwar/multiscale_simulations_multicomponent_alloys_2024/README.md

 The MD simulations have been performed using LAMMPS software.

-There are many ways to install LAMMPS software in Linux computer.
+There are many ways to install LAMMPS software in Linux computer (https://docs.lammps.org/Install.html).
 It is recommended to install LAMMPS within a given conda environment.

 The following command at the terminal can be employed to run the MD simulations: